- Health Equity Home

 Infant Mortality Among African Americans Project

-This project aims to address the wide spectrum of factors that contribute to the high infant mortality rate among U.S.-born African Americans living in Hennepin County.
+This 5-year project, which ended in July 2020, aimed to address the wide spectrum of factors that contribute to the high infant mortality rate among U.S.-born African Americans living in Hennepin County.

 MDH Division of Children and Family Health